Verified compilation of space-efficient reversible circuits: Reversible computing

 Figure \ref{fig:exampleCircuit} shows a reversible circuit over NOT, CNOT, and Toffoli gates computing the NOR function.
-NOT gates are denoted by an $\oplus$, while CNOT and Toffoli gates are written with an $\oplus$ on the \emph{target} bit (the bit whose value changes) connected by a vertical line to, respectively, either one or two \emph{control} bits identified by solid dots.
+Time flows left to right, with input values listed on the left and outputs listed on the right.
+NOT gates are depicted by an $\oplus$, while CNOT and Toffoli gates are written with an $\oplus$ on the \emph{target} bit (the bit whose value changes) connected by a vertical line to, respectively, either one or two \emph{control} bits identified by solid dots.
 Two ancilla qubits are used which both initially are $0$; one of these ultimately holds the (otherwise irreversible) function value, the other is returned to zero.
 For larger circuits, it becomes a non-trivial problem to assert a) that indeed the correct target function $f$ is implemented and b) that indeed all ancillas that are not outputs are returned to $0$.

-From Bennett's work on reversible Turing machines follows that any function can be implemented by a suitable reversible circuit \cite{Bennett:73}: if an $n$-bit function $x \mapsto f(x)$ can be implemented with $K$ gates over $\{{\rm NOT}, {\rm AND}\}$, then the reversible function $(x,y) \mapsto (x,y\oplus f(x))$ can be implemented with at most $2K+n$ gates over the Toffoli gate set.
+From Bennett's work on reversible Turing machines it follows that any function can be implemented by a suitable reversible circuit \cite{Bennett:73}: if an $n$-bit function $x \mapsto f(x)$ can be implemented with $K$ gates over $\{{\rm NOT}, {\rm AND}\}$, then the reversible function $(x,y) \mapsto (x,y\oplus f(x))$ can be implemented with at most $2K+n$ gates over the Toffoli gate set.
 The basic idea behind Bennett's method is to replace all AND gates with Toffoli gates, then perform the computation, copy out the result, and undo the computation.
 This strategy is illustrated in Figure \ref{fig:bennett}, where the box labelled $U_f$ corresponds to $f$ with all AND gates substituted with Toffoli gates and the inverse box is simply obtained by reversing the order of all gates in $U_f$.
-Bennett's method has been implemented in the Haskell-based quantum programming language Quipper \cite{GLR+:2013a,GLR+:2013b} via a monad that allows lifting of classical functions to Toffoli networks with the Bennett method.
+Bennett's method has been used to perform classical-to-reversible circuit compilation in the quantum programming language Quipper \cite{GLR+:2013b}.
 One potential disadvantage of Bennett's method is the large number of ancillas it requires as the required memory scales proportional to the circuit {\em size} of the initial, irreversible function $f$.
-In a recent work, an attempt was made with the \revs compiler (and programming language of the same name) \cite{Parent:2015} to improve on the space-complexity of Bennett's strategy by generating circuits that are \emph{space-efficient} -- that is, \revs is an optimizing compiler with respect to the number of bits used.
-We build on their work in this paper, formalizing \revs and developing a \emph{verified} compiler without too much loss in efficiency.